LinhNC/linhgo/content/posts/build-net-cli-tool-with-net-8/index.en.md

 | 7    | Install with `dotnet tool install`      |
 | 8    | Use with `weathercli <city>`            |
 | 9    | Enhance for real-world usage            |

----

-Let me know if you want a version of this guide exported as a PDF, blog post layout, or even published as a GitHub template!